[Update] Integrated Forms in Email: Apple Mail now supports multiple text boxes

 One of the best ways to increase customer touchpoints is to ask your subscribers about their preferences or have them fill out a survey form.

 Redirecting your subscribers to a landing page to fill out a form increases the number of steps involved to collect data, which may affect and even hamper conversion rate.
-Uplers have found a solution to this difficulty.
+Email Uplers has found a solution to this difficulty.
 The newest value addition is the Integrated Forms in email body.

 Types of HTML Email Form Elements